AndreEnes/AndreEnes.github.io/projects.md

 Sensor module design, embedded development, and ML for predictive maintenance.
 It was developed in the scope of the [GreenAuto](https://www.agendagreenauto.pt/projeto/) Project.

+This project explored the implementation of Predictive Maintenance in manufacturing environments that relied on legacy machinery lacking modern sensor capabilities.
+A wireless sensor system was developed using IoT hardware and Machine Learning algorithms to monitor equipment health through vibration, sound, and temperature data.

+The system was designed specifically for Automated Guided Vehicles (AGVs) and nearby machines, with a focus on cost-effectiveness and space constraints.
+Data preprocessing techniques based on time-domain features were employed to minimize wireless data transmission.
+Supervised learning models delivered highly accurate anomaly detection results, while unsupervised models performed poorly.
+A comparative analysis of sensors with varying costs was also conducted to evaluate their performance.

+This work demonstrated how emerging technologies could extend Industry 4.0 capabilities to older equipment, reducing downtime and optimizing maintenance schedules.

 You can read the full dissertation here: [Dissertation](documents/SensorSystemForPredictiveMaintenanceInIndustrialEnvironments.pdf)

 ### Highlights